In This Guide

 - 2x 8-pin for stronger models

-- 12VHPWR (12+4) for newer high-end cards; use native PSU cable, avoid sharp bends
+- 12VHPWR (12+4) for newer high-end cards - use the native PSU cable, avoid sharp bends

-- Case length and thickness: measure from the rear bracket to any drive cage/front fans.
+Measure from the rear bracket to any drive cage or front fans.
 Allow at least 20 mm extra for cables.
-Many modern cards are 280–320 mm long and 2.5–3.5 slots thick.
+Many modern cards are 280-320 mm long and 2.5-3.5 slots thick.

 A CPU bottleneck happens when your processor can't feed the GPU fast enough.
 At 1080p, games are often CPU-heavy.
 At 1440p and 4K, the GPU does more of the work.
 Watch CPU vs GPU usage: if CPU sits near 100% and GPU is under 80% with low FPS, the CPU is holding things back.